tesuji/tesuji-kernel-class/makeway/cache-of-castaways/DESCRIPTION.md

 ## Notes

-* The kernel is compiled without block device support.
-You will have to send the exploit binary manually via console stdin.
+* You can use `/challenge/run.sh <exploit>` to run the challenge.
+However because the kernel is compiled without block device support, we will have to re-compress the initramfs every run.
+This may lead to unstable physical layout of the image.
 * The original event does not provide `mod.c` during the contest.
-  But to focus on bug, here I gift it to you.
+  But to focus on the bug, here I gift it to you.